Rice Idli (Hommade) (1 Serving) and Mango (1 Mango)

 Pair with Protein

-Include a source of protein in your meal, like a boiled egg, cottage cheese, or grilled chicken, to slow down the absorption of carbohydrates.
+Include a good source of protein in your meal, such as Greek yogurt, cottage cheese, or a handful of nuts.
+Protein can help slow down the absorption of carbohydrates.

 Stay Hydrated